 Update: American Airlines previously offered e-500 mile upgrades to elite status passengers at several levels as a mechanism to provide upgrades on flights, both for elite passengers and companions.
-The e-500 mile upgrade system for elite passengers has been phased out in favor of complimentary upgrades for all levels, and the upgrades will soon be sunset entirely for use on companions sometime in 2022.
-After that time, all companions will be eligible for complimentary upgrades using the status level of the elite traveler.
+The e-500 mile upgrade system for elite passengers has been phased out in favor of complimentary upgrades for all levels.
+Now, all companions will be eligible for complimentary upgrades using the status level of the elite traveler.

 American Airlines uses a system of 500-mile upgrades for its elite status passengers to upgrade to the next class of service.
 Unlike other airlines that provide an unlimited amount of complimentary upgrades for these passengers, American has decided to monetize upgrades to an extent, and offer a very different model to be able to sit in the forward cabin.